 7 Easy DIY Deodorant Recipes

 Deodorant is necessary for anyone who wants to eliminate the odors that can spring from our armpits.
 But how is that odor created in the first place?
-Sweat doesn't have any scent; the smell occurs after a few hours when the bacteria break down.
+Sweat has no scent; the smell occurs after a few hours when the bacteria break down.

-This means that we don't necessarily need an antiperspirant.
-Instead, we only need something to either prevent the bacteria from breaking down or neutralize the odor once it begins to decompose.
-Unfortunately, many people are afraid to try something that isn't mainstream for fear; it won't work or make it complicated and involved.
+In fact, this means that we don't necessarily need an antiperspirant.
+Instead, we only need something to prevent the bacteria from breaking down or neutralize the odor once it decomposes.
+But unfortunately, many people are afraid to try something that isn't mainstream, fearing it won't work or that making a deodorant from scratch is too complicated and involved.

-But making your own deodorant is surprisingly simple, and here are 7 easy DIY natural deodorant recipes.
+But making your own deodorant is surprisingly simple, and here are 7 easy DIY natural deodorant recipes to prove that!

-Just sprinkle some baking soda onto a damp cloth and pat it onto your underarms.
+Sprinkle baking soda onto a damp cloth and pat it under your underarms.
 (Do not rub as baking soda is abrasive and will cause you to experience pain like a rug burn)

-Rub the rubbing alcohol onto your armpits.
+Rub the rubbing alcohol under your armpits.
 (The smell will dissipate as the alcohol dries)